 Important facts about UC

-UC belongs to a larger group of illnesses called inflammatory bowel diseases (IBD).
-UC is a chronic—ongoing, long-term—condition where inflammation in the large intestine (colon and rectum) can lead to symptoms over time.
-With UC, your overactive immune system causes inflammation that damages your colon lining.
+UC is part of a larger group of illnesses called inflammatory bowel diseases (IBD).
+UC is a chronic, or long-term, condition that causes inflammation in the large intestine (colon and rectum) that can lead to symptoms over time.

 Sudden accidents